GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

    according to the linked guidelines.
 2. Set the `ip_configuration` to `WORKER_IP_PRIVATE` to disable public IP addresses for the worker VMs.
-3. If only certain network tags are allowlisted via a firewall, specify the
+3. If only certain source network tags are allowlisted via a firewall, specify the
    network tags via
    the [additional-experiments flag](https://cloud.google.com/dataflow/docs/guides/routes-firewall#network-tags-flex).